muquit/markdown-serve/docs/README.md

 # Dependencies

-- GOMARKDOWN for Markdown rendering
+- @GOMARKDOWN@ for rendering Markdown as HTML
-- FSNOTIFY for filesystem change detection
+- @FSNOTIFY@ for filesystem change detection
-- HIGHLIGHTJS loaded from CDN for syntax highlighting at render time
+- @HIGHLIGHTJS@ loaded from CDN for syntax highlighting at render time

-The project uses the Go standard library for HTTP serving and has no other runtime dependencies.
+The project uses the @GO@ standard library for HTTP serving.

 # License